xebis/hetzner-iac-cac/README.md

         - `AWS_REGION`

 > [!note]
-> Setting up GitHub environments is optional.
-Workflows can automatically create them with default settings if environments are not configured.
+> Setting up GitHub environments is required.
+Although workflows can automatically create them with default settings if environments are not configured, SSH key pairs must be present for infrastructure lifecycle.

 ## Usage